josbeir/cakephp-docs-md/docs/5/en/orm/saving-data.md

 types that can be saved in the database.

 This functionality is achieved by using the custom types system.
-See the [adding-custom-database-types](#adding-custom-database-types) section to find out how to build custom column Types:
+See the [Adding Custom Database Types](#adding-custom-database-types) section to find out how to build custom column Types:

 ``` php